marcbowes/marcbowes.github.io/_posts/2015-03-23-explicit-destruction.markdown

 class Options < Struct.new :pretend_mode

   # I chose a scary method and hid the passive `pretend?` method so
-  # that it is really clear what the caller is option into.
+  # that it is really clear what the caller is opting into.
   def destructive
     yield unless pretend?
   end